pau1a/Transcrypt/IA.md

 # **3. Navigation Model**

 This section defines how users move between surfaces within and across the Marketing and Essentials runtimes.
 It establishes the global, sectional, workflow, and conditional navigation patterns that govern the entire platform.
 Navigation must always be predictable, reversible, and free of ambiguity.
 The rules in this section ensure that movement respects hierarchical structure (§4), deterministic workflow boundaries (PDS, SAIS), and the runtime separation model defined in §2.
 Lateral, non-hierarchical cross-links—such as contextual discovery surfaces—are implemented only through governed partials defined in Appendix D and must never interfere with core navigation behaviour.
+The PDS is responsible for implementing the visual and interaction patterns for these navigation tiers, but it may not redefine them.
+Any header, rail, tab set, or footer construct described in the PDS must be traceable to a Primary, Section, or Utility/Footer tier defined in this IA, and to the page roles and hierarchy described in §2 and §4.
+If a new navigation behaviour is required, this IA must be updated first and then reflected in the PDS.
 In addition to primary and secondary navigation, the platform exposes a third tier: utility/footer navigation.
 This tier provides access to legal, trust, operational, and subscription-adjacent surfaces (for example privacy, terms, cookies, subprocessors, status, newsletter) without altering hierarchy or workflow.
 Utility/footer links are defined by the Utility/Footer tier in Appendix B3 and their layout is specified in Appendix A. They must never be treated as secondary navigation and must not participate in workflow or runtime transitions beyond simple, stateless page loads.

 ## **3.1 Primary Navigation**